silentknight17/silentknight17/README.md

-### Hi there, I'm Sarvagya - aka Eshu 👋
+### Hi there, I'm Sarvagya 👋

 ## I'm currently a Software Engineer @ Infoedge India Ltd.

 - 🌱 On a learning spree
-- 🥅 2024 Goals: Achieve things which my family and I can be proud of.
-Growing at each level.
+- 🥅 2024 Goals: Updating myself with the new improvements in React Js and Next Js.
+Learn and implement Node Js, Nginx, Docker and Kubernetes.
+Dive into competitive coding and Data Structures and Alogrithms.
 - ⚡ Fun fact: Cricket and Sarvagya are inseperable ;)